-In 1947, Leonard and Edwin Lodermeier built their own building in downtown Goodhue and started an auto repair service, body shop, and welding business.
+In 1947, Leonard Lodermeier built a building in downtown Goodhue and started an auto repair service, body shop, and welding business.

-In 1954 they purchased the Allis Chalmers farm machinery dealership from Cyrus Buck in Goodhue and began selling farm equipment.
-Shortly thereafter, two more brothers of Len and Ed, Norbert and Jerome, joined the business.
+In 1951, Edwin Lodermeier became a partner with Leonard.
+They purchased the Allis Chalmers farm machinery dealership rights from Cyrus Buck in Goodhue and began selling farm equipment.
+Shortly thereafter, two more brothers Norbert and Jerome Lodermeier joined the business.

 Lodermeier’s have sold farm equipment nationwide and have completed construction projects in 7 different states.
 Lodermeier’s have been around for many years through the dedication & hard work of many great employees who have built the solid reputation of what Lodermeier’s stands for today.